 As a great example, check out how Pace Ellsworth started Bestimate below.

 A consulting business is focused on helping other business owners solve their problems.
 You can choose a niche if you have a specific area in which you are an expert, or you can be an all-in-one solution.

 When I initially started my consulting business, I was consulting on everything.
 One day I’d analyze payment processors, and the next, I would look for good influencers for a brand.
 I eventually gravitated to writing about business and technology because it makes it easier to pass knowledge on to thousands of people per month.

 Business consultants can make anywhere from several hundred per day to billions per year.
 Consultants that specialize in mergers and acquisitions can earn huge commissions.

-Check out this interview we’ve done with Ryan Gromfin, who makes $35K/month with his consulting business:
+Check out this interview with Ryan Gromfin, who makes $35K/month with his consulting business:

-While only ⅙ of real estate agents become successful, those that do can start a lucrative business.
+While only ⅙ of real estate agents become successful, those that do can maintain a lucrative business.
 Santino Fillepelli told us:

 Social media marketing is a vast industry.
 According to Statista, it is a $153.7 billion industry.
 All you need is a computer, some software, and to find some clients.

 Jason Yormark told us: